#! line on samweb script breaks on sl7 if LD_LIBRARY_PATH is set

 If you've setup any ups products that set LD_LIBRARY_PATH, the /usr/bin/python -SE gets confused and cannot find its libraries on SL7.

 This means that the #! /usr/bin/python -SE line at the top of the samweb script fails.

 Is there some reason we can't just make it #!/usr/bin/env python or #!/usr/bin/env python2

-#4 Updated by Marc Mengel over 2 years ago
+#4 Updated by Marc Mengel about 3 years ago

 So /usr/bin/python has no rpath, so it depends on LD_LIBRARY_PATH to